benchmark-urbanism/cityseer-api/docs/guide/cleaning.md

 ==============

 Certain sources of street network data offer high quality representations that work well for network analysis algorithms.
 The Ordnance Survey's [OS Open Roads](https://www.ordnancesurvey.co.uk/business-and-government/products/os-open-roads.html) dataset is a great example of such a dataset:
-- The network has been simplified to its essential topological structure: i.e. unnecessarily complex representations of intersections; on-ramps; split roadways; etc. have been reduced to a simpler representation concurring more readily with the essential topological structure of street networks.
+- The network has been simplified to its essential topological structure: i.e. unnecessarily complex representations of intersections; on-ramps; split roadways; etc. have been reduced to a simpler representation concurring more readily with the core topological structure of street networks.
 Network representations focusing on completeness (e.g. for route way-finding, see [OS ITN Layer](https://www.ordnancesurvey.co.uk/business-and-government/help-and-support/products/itn-layer.html)) introduce an unnecessary level of complexity, serving to hinder rather than help network analysis algorithms: i.e. the extra extraneous detail can introduce unintuitive or irregular outcomes for shortest-path calculations;
 - The topology of the network is kept distinct from the geometry of the streets.
 Oftentimes, as can be seen with [Open Street Map](https://www.openstreetmap.org), extra nodes have been added to streets for the purpose of representing geometric twists and turns along a roadway.
 These extra nodes do not represent the topological structure of the network (e.g. intersections) and can thus lead to substantial distortions in the derivation of network centrality measures;
 - Bonus: It is open and free to use!